Ablaq: Use in Islamic architecture

 The Dome of the Rock in Jerusalem, originally built in the late 7th century during the Umayyad period, features ablaq light and dark stone voussoirs in the arches of its inner colonnade.
 The origins of the marble ablaq treatments at the Dome of the Rock are controversial, with some scholars theorizing them to be from the original construction, and some saying they were later additions (and differing then as to the dates and identity of the builders).
-The alternating red and white masonry in the voussoirs of arches at the Great Mosque of Córdoba – built in the late 8th century and expanded up to the 10th century – is another early example of such a technique, which could be related to earlier examples in Jerusalem and Damascus that the Umayyad rulers of Córdoba were familiar with.
+The alternating red and white masonry in the voussoirs of arches at the Great Mosque of Córdoba—built in the late 8th century and expanded on up till the 10th century—is another early example of such a technique, which could be related to earlier examples in Jerusalem and Damascus that the Umayyad rulers of Córdoba were familiar with.
 Andrew Petersen, a scholar of Islamic art and archeology, states that ablaq (alternating courses of white limestone and black basalt) is "a characteristic of the monumental masonry of Damascus."

 Ablaq masonry appears around the dome in front of the prayer hall of the Zaytuna Mosque in Tunis, which was added during a renovation by the Zirids in 991.
-This feature was not seen in earlier Aghlabid architecture in this region but may have been a continuation of earlier local techniques of the Byzantine era.
+This feature was not seen in earlier Aghlabid architecture in this region but may have been a continuation of earlier local techniques from the Byzantine era.